 - Improvement of thermal insulation properties and natural humidity regulation in rooms

-- Creation of a healthy indoor environment without toxic emissions, which contributes to biophilic design
+- Creation of a healthy indoor environment without toxic emissions, contributing to biophilic design

-- Energy savings for heating and cooling due to passive properties of materials
+- Energy savings for heating and cooling due to passive material properties

-- Construction of eco-houses with minimal impact on landscapes and ecosystems
+- Construction of eco-houses with minimal impact on landscape and ecosystems

 - Possibility of implementing circular economy principles in architecture

-- Increased durability of organic materials through innovative treatments
+- Increasing durability of organic materials through innovative treatments

-- Improved sound insulation properties of biomaterials compared to traditional analogs
+- Improvement of sound insulation properties of biomaterials compared to traditional analogues

-The thermal conductivity of biomaterials is on average 30-40% lower than that of traditional building materials, making them an ideal solution for passive houses made from biomaterials striving for energy autonomy.
+The thermal conductivity of biomaterials is on average 30-40% lower than traditional building materials.
+This makes them an ideal solution for passive houses from biomaterials striving for energy autonomy.

-Modern architectural planning actively explores new methods of applying biomaterials, expanding the boundaries of traditional construction.
-Bio-inspired design and principles of biomimicry in construction open up amazing possibilities for architects:
+Modern architectural planning actively researches new methods of using biomaterials, expanding the boundaries of traditional construction.
+Bio-inspired design and principles of biomimetics in construction open amazing possibilities for architects:

 - Biofabrication of architectural elements using microorganisms